n-claes/legolas/docs/general/own_setup.md

 `use_fixed_tc_perp` and `fixed_tc_perp_value` for the perpendicular component.
 If you use the realistic profile you should set unit normalisations.

+If you only set `thermal_conduction = .true.` this will include both parallel and perpendicular conduction based on the Spitzer conductivity.
+If you want to omit perpendicular thermal conduction, set it to zero using the fixed value flags.

 ### Radiative cooling
 Set `radiative_cooling = .true.` and specify the cooling curve, see the [physicslist](../parameter_file/#physicslist) for possible options.
 For radiative cooling we only have a temperature-dependent profile due to the use of realistic